 Many Need Rehab Treatment, Relatively Few Seek It Out

 The better the experience for patients during detox, the more inclined they are to want the benefits of aftercare.
 A quality drug and alcohol rehab program makes patient comfort and easing the symptoms of withdrawal its top priorities.
-Despite the critical role detox plays in curbing withdrawal symptoms, many don’t feel it’s necessary.
-Of the 20.8 million people needing treatment for drug and alcohol abuse, 94% didn’t feel they needed the treatment.
+Despite the critical role detox plays in curbing withdrawal symptoms, many do not feel it is necessary.
+Of the 20.8 million people needing treatment for drug and alcohol abuse, 94% did not feel they needed the treatment.
 4.6% felt they did but hesitated to take action—1.6% felt they did and made the effort to pursue it.

 In 2000, 226,000 patients were discharged from short-stay hospitals after being diagnosed with alcohol withdrawal.
 Only 10 to 20% of patients undergoing alcohol withdrawal are treated as inpatients.
 That means that as many as 2 million Americans may experience symptoms of alcohol withdrawal conditions each year.
-The statistics are shocking when you realize that those who go through medical detox for alcohol abuse are more than 20% more inclined to complete treatment successfully than those who don’t.
+The statistics are shocking when you realize that those who go through a medical detox program for alcohol abuse are more than 20% more inclined to complete treatment successfully than those who do not.

 - Those who have been drinking excessively for years are at risk for delirium tremens.
 Death has occurred in 5% of drinkers experiencing delirium tremens.

 - An overwhelming 90% of alcohol withdrawal seizures occur within 48 hours of drinking cessation.